michaelfortunato/lor-packet/programs-and-deadlines.md

 # Programs and Deadlines

+Here is my statement of purpose for reference: <a href="./Statement of Purpose.pdf">Click here</a>.

 _This table is also available as a Google Sheet at the following URL: <https://docs.google.com/spreadsheets/d/1LRnKkNcBfR1chM72nUeD50yE1twji9s5ZMiBFW48mNM/edit?usp=sharing>.
 It made it so it might be easier for you all to keep track.
 You can download the table for your own records if helpful._

     These professors were chosen very thoughtfully in that their research interests align